navidrome/website/content/en/docs/installation/macos.md

 # Restrict the config file, as it can contain secrets
 chmod 600 /opt/navidrome/navidrome.toml

+# Create the data folder and keep it private.
+# Use the path that you set in the DataFolder option.
+mkdir -p /opt/navidrome/data
+chmod 700 /opt/navidrome/data

-# Let Navidrome write the database and the log
+# Let Navidrome write the log
-chmod 755 /opt/navidrome/data
 chmod 644 /opt/navidrome/navidrome.log

 # launchd refuses a plist that other users can write